Kruptein/PlanarAlly/README.md

 ### Layers

-Layers are a core aspect of any virtual table top.
+Layers are a core aspect of any virtual table top and provide the DM a flexible way to manage various parts of the screen.
 PA currently provides a hardcoded set of layers.  _(This is intended to change in the future)_

 While most of these layers can only be directly influenced by the DM, they often are still visible for the players.

-If multiple layers are selectable (currently only the DM has this option), you can change between the current active layer in the lowerleft of the screen.
+If multiple layers are selectable (currently only applicable to the DM), you can change layers in the lowerleft of the screen.
 Elements on higher layers are typically shown with a lower opacity to avoid confusion.

-To change tokens to a different layer, you can use the contextmenu provided on right click.
+To move tokens to a different layer, you can use the contextmenu provided on right click.
 This also provides a way to move overlapping assets behind eachother.

+What follows is a list of the current layers from bottom to top:

 #### Map layer

 **Selectable**: DM only\
 **Viewable**: DM and players

 The map layer is the lowest rendered layer.
-This means that all other layers will appear on top of this layer.
-It is typically used for terrain and maps.
+It is typically used for terrain and maps as the layer is rendered under the grid.

 #### Grid layer

 **Selectable**: Nobody\
 **Viewable**: DM and players

 The grid layer shows a grid _duh_.
-The DM can enable or disable this feature.

 When enabled, most actions will by default snap to the grid (e.g. moving tokens).
 To prevent this behaviour, you can hold the ALT key while doing the action.

-The dimension of the grid and the size one cell represents can be configured by the DM.
-All players can customize which colour and opacity the grid has.
+**Related settings:**

+    Client options
+        Grid Colour
+            A colour picker that allows each player to choose the colour and opacity of the grid.
+    DM options
+        Use grid
+            Enable or disable the grid overlay
+        Unit Size (in ft.)
+            The number of feet one cell represents.

+            This is used by for example the ruler.
+        Grid Size (in pixels)
+            How many pixels one cell should fill.

+            This is used to change the density of the cells.
+            The zoom level also affects this density.

 **note:** currently only a square grid is available.
 There are no immediate plans to support hexagonal grids, but this might be done in the future.